Integral field spectrograph: Panoramic IFS

-With each spatial pixel dispersed on say 4096 spectral pixels on a state of the art 4096 x 4096 pixel detector, IFS fields of view are severely limited, ~10 arc second across when feed by an 8–10 m class telescope.
+With each spatial pixel dispersed on say 4096 spectral pixels on a state of the art 4096 x 4096 pixel detector, IFS fields of view are severely limited, ~10 arc second across when fed by an 8–10 m class telescope.
 That in turn mainly limits IFS-based astrophysical science to single small targets.
-A much larger field of view –1 arc minute across or a sky area 36 times larger- is needed to cover hundreds of highly distant galaxies, in a single, if very long (up to 100 hours), exposure.
-This in turn requires to develop IFS systems featuring at least ~ half a billion detector pixels.
+A much larger field of view, 1 arc minute across, or a sky area 36 times larger, is needed to cover hundreds of highly distant galaxies, in a single, if very long (up to 100 hours), exposure.
+This in turn requires to develop IFS systems featuring at least about half a billion detector pixels.

 The brute force approach would have been to build huge spectrographs feeding gigantic detector arrays.
-Instead, the two Panoramic IFS in operation by 2022, MUSE and VIRUS, are made of respectively 24 and 120 serial-produced optical IFS.
+Instead, the two Panoramic IFS in operation by 2022, Multi-unit spectroscopic explorer (MUSE) and Visible Integral-field Replicable Unit Spectrograph (VIRUS), are made of respectively 24 and 120 serial-produced optical IFS.
 This results in substantially smaller and cheaper instruments.
-The mirror slicer based MUSE instrument started operation at the ESO Very Large Telescope in 2014 and the fiber sliced based VIRUS on the Hobby-Eberly Telescope in 2021.
+The mirror slicer based MUSE instrument started operation at the VLT in 2014 and the fiber sliced based VIRUS on the Hobby–Eberly Telescope in 2021.